-· An academic curriculum vitae summarizing your academic background.
+- An academic curriculum vitae that summarizes your academic background.

-- Academic Writing Sample: Applicants are required to submit an example of their academic writing, demonstrating investigative and analytical skills appropriate to historical research; a research paper of about 15-20 pages in length is sufficient to meet this requirement.
+- Academic Writing Sample: Please submit an example of your academic writing, which demonstrates investigative and analytical skills appropriate to historical research.
+A research paper of about 15-30 pages in length is sufficient to meet this requirement.
+You may also submit two shorter papers, a chapter or section from your senior research paper or MA thesis, etc. If the writing sample comes from a longer work, please explain briefly its context and scope.

 · Transcripts: You must submit academic transcript(s) from all previous academic work undertaken.
 Screenshots or PDFs of unofficial transcripts may be submitted at the application stage.
 Official transcripts will be requested if you are offered and accept admission to the program.